ggosti/make3DRecordThumbnail/README.md

 # make3DRecordThumbnail

-Make a thumbnail for 3D data csv record.
+Make a thumbnail for 3D data csv records.

 ## Dependencies
 To install dependencis with conda: